Loss aversion: Additional phenomena explained by loss attention

+Evolutionary psychology

+Two types of explanations have been proposed for loss aversion.
+First, loss aversion may arise because downside risks are more threatening to survival than upside opportunities.
+Humans are theorized to be hardwired for loss aversion due to asymmetric evolutionary pressure on losses and gains: "for an organism operating close to the edge of survival, the loss of a day's food could cause death, whereas the gain of an extra day's food would not cause an extra day of life (unless the food could be easily and effectively stored)".
+This explanation has been proposed by Kahneman himself: "Organisms that treat threats as more urgent than opportunities have a better chance to survive and reproduce."

+It has also been proposed that loss aversion may be a useful feature of cognition by keeping aspirations around the level of achievement within our reach.
+From this perspective, loss aversion prevents us from setting aspirations that are too high and unrealistic.
+If we set aspirations too high, loss aversion increases the subjective pain of failing to reach them.
+Loss aversion complements the existence of anticipatory utility, which encourages us not to set aspirations that are too low.

 In nonhuman subjects

 In 2005, experiments were conducted on the ability of capuchin monkeys to use money.
 After several months of training, the monkeys began showing behavior considered to reflect understanding of the concept of a medium of exchange.
 They exhibited the same propensity to avoid perceived losses demonstrated by human subjects and investors.
 Chen, Lakshminarayanan and Santos (2006) also conducted experiments on capuchin monkeys to determine whether behavioral biases extend across species.
 In one of their experiments, subjects were presented with two choices that both delivered an identical payoff of one apple piece in exchange of their coins.
 Experimenter 1 displayed one apple piece and gave that exact amount.
 Experimenter 2 displayed two apple pieces initially but always removed one piece before delivering the remaining apple piece to the subject.
 Therefore, identical payoffs are yielded regardless of which experimenter the subject traded with.
-It was found a that subjects strongly preferred the experimenter who initially displayed only one apple piece, even though both experimenters yielded the same outcome of one apple piece.
+It was found that subjects strongly preferred the experimenter who initially displayed only one apple piece, even though both experimenters yielded the same outcome of one apple piece.
 This study suggests that capuchins weighted losses more heavily than equivalent gains.